rufatpro/gonka-docs/docs/host/quickstart.md

     docker compose logs tmkms node -f
     ```

-    If you see the chain node continuously processing block events, then the setup is working correctly.
+    If you see the Chain Node continuously processing block events, then the setup is working correctly.

 ??? note "About Consensus Key"
     - Managed by secure TMKMS service